KaNoOoKAh/somatic-awareness-lab.md/03-continuous-learning/Macro-Environment-Cognitive-Awareness.md

 * 4:31pm date:same
   - I’m noticing that the colonies of ants that do not have trees or plants with different types of sugar content.
 Are very very territorial.
   - I am going to make a sugar/honey mixture and spray it on the leaves of some plants/trees.
 It almost looks like they fall asleep while drinking sugary 💧
+  - I’m hoping I can get them to stay away from the compost pile.
+When I started breaking on of the compost piles down I could see ants fighting with a bunch of different organisms.

 *This record serves as an official timestamped addition to the ongoing somatic-cognitive-function / environmental_anomalies repository.*